Kyomian/cs3243/informed-search.md

 A* with all-zero heuristic = UCS

 A* Search evaluation: Complete?
 Yes (if there is finite number of nodes with f(n) <= f(G)) Optimal?
 Yes.
 Time?
 O(b^(h*(root)-h(root))) Space?
 O(b^m)

+<b>Dominance</b>

+If ℎ2(𝑛) ≥ ℎ1(𝑛) for all 𝑛(both admissible), then ℎ2 dominates ℎ1.
+It follows that ℎ2 incurs lower search cost than ℎ1.

+<b>Deriving admissible heuristic</b>: The cost of an optimal solution to a relaxed problem is an admissible heuristic for the original problem